 You can take the Theory Test using on-line British Sign Language (BSL) if you’re deaf or have hearing difficulties, the BSL interpretation will run alongside the standard test questions and answers; be aware that there have been reported problems understanding the on-line BSL interpretation and you can’t ask what it means.

-If you don’t use BSL or are worried about understanding the on-line interpretation you can have an interpreter go with you into the test centre; this needs to be arranged through the theory test customer care team.
+If you don’t use BSL or are worried about understanding the on-line interpretation you can have a BSL interpreter go with you into the test centre; this needs to be arranged through the theory test customer care team.
 You won’t be charged an extra fee for this service.

-To book your Theory Test it is advised to phone the DVSA/Pearson Vue Customer Care Team:
+To book your Theory Test it is advised that you go to: http://www.gov.uk/book-theory-test

 Booking and taking the practical test